 Until the niggle started.
-An uneasy feeling that I couldn’t shake off despite my best efforts to push it back down.
+An uneasy feeling that I couldn’t shake off despite doing my best to ignore it!

+I knew I had to pull myself out of the very large rut I’d found myself in but I had no idea where to start.
 I found myself signing up to a HIIT class (more out of sheer desperation than anything else) and something finally clicked.
 I can still remember the feeling when I left that class now.
 I was bright red, huffing and puffing, feeling as if my legs were about to buckle beneath me, but I couldn’t wipe the grin off my face as I stumbled home.
 I felt exhausted but bursting with energy at the same time.
-I felt more alive than ever and, for the first time, I began to see exercise in a different light…
+I felt more alive than ever and, for the first time, I began to see exercise in a different light.

 Exercise gradually became a solid part of my routine and I began to use it as a bit of an escape.
 Because for the hour I was there with the loud music on sweating it out in the gym, it was impossible to worry, stress or even think about anything else!
 It gave my mind a break.
 And then for the rest of the day after a workout, nothing seemed as bad.
 I could see things more clearly.

-And it had a knock-on effect because the more I exercised, the more I wanted to explore other aspects of my health and wellbeing too – what I was eating and drinking, how I was sleeping, my mindset – and I started to notice the things that made me tick (and what didn’t!).
+And it had a knock-on effect because the more I exercised, the more I wanted to explore other aspects of my health and wellbeing too – what I was eating and drinking, how I was sleeping, my mindset – and I started to notice the things that made me tick.

 As I got physically fitter and stronger, I began to feel mentally fitter and stronger too.
 I became better at handling stress and felt more in control knowing that I had this new tool I could use whenever I needed a breather.

-And in addition to this, I was finally beginning to feel connected to myself again after years of running on autopilot and not taking any notice of how I was really feeling.
+And in addition to this, I was finally beginning to feel like myself again after years of running on autopilot.

 I didn’t realise it at the time but looking back I can now see the massive impact fitness has had on my resilience and confidence over the last few years, as well as my energy levels and physical health.